Javascript is not enabled.

 Getty Images

-Summer travel season is in full swing, and relaxation for some vacationers includes a soak in a hot tub at a hotel, resort or vacation rental.
-But before you dip your toes in, especially if you're an older adult, consider the health risks of bathing in a public hot tub.
+For many vacationers, unwinding means indulging in a soothing soak in a hot tub at a hotel, resort or vacation rental.
+However, before you dip your toes, especially if you’re an older adult, consider the potential health risks associated with using a public hot tub.

-A report from the Centers for Disease Control and Prevention (CDC) found a total of 208 confirmed outbreaks of illness associated with “treated recreational water” — primarily public swimming pools, hot tubs and water playgrounds — between 2015 and 2019.
-The outbreaks resulted in 3,646 cases of illness, 286 hospitalizations and 13 deaths.
-Most outbreaks occurred in June, July or August.
-Health experts suspect the actual numbers are even higher since many illnesses go unreported.
+A report from the Centers for Disease Control and Prevention (CDC) from 2015 to 2019, found a total of 208 confirmed outbreaks of illness associated with “treated recreational water,” primarily involving public swimming pools, hot tubs and water playgrounds.
+These outbreaks resulted in 3,646 cases of illness, 286 hospitalizations and 13 deaths.
+Although most outbreaks occurred in June, July or August, health experts believe the actual numbers may be significantly higher since many cases go unreported.

 Hot tubs can be a particular concern for vacationers.
-During the five-year period, 1 in 3 water-related outbreaks were connected to hotels or resorts, according to the CDC.
-Of those outbreaks at hotels and resorts, the majority — 70% — were tied to hot tubs.
+During the study’s five-year period, 1 in 3 water-related outbreaks were connected to hotels or resorts, according to the CDC.
+Among those, the majority were associated with hot tubs (70 percent).

-Here are four health-related reasons you may want to avoid hot tubs if you're an older adult.
+Read on for health-related reasons you may want to avoid hot tubs, especially if you’re an older adult.

 Identifying a Healthy Hot Tub